 - Impulsive behavior, such as substance use, unsafe sexual behavior, overspending, binge eating, and reckless driving

 The severity and duration of symptoms vary based on the individual, their illness, and their medical history.
 If someone you care about is in immediate distress, call the National Suicide Prevention Lifeline or 911.

-Getting help for BPD at a treatment center in Texas begins with a proper diagnosis.
+Getting help for BPD at a treatment center in Dallas/Fort Worth begins with a proper diagnosis.
 A qualified mental health professional will conduct an interview and discuss how symptoms are affecting the patient’s life.
 It will also be necessary to perform a thorough medical examination to rule out any physical reasons for symptoms.